Terracotta Army in Xi'an

-Vault 2 - The greatest variety of warriors
+Vault 2 - The Greatest Variety of Warriors

-Covering an area of about 6,000 square meters, warriors in pit 2 are in complex combat formation, consisting of cavalrymen, archers, chariots, horses, infantry, general warriors, standing archers, and kneeling archers.
+Covering an area of about 6,000 square meters, warriors in pit 2 are in complex combat formations, consisting of cavalrymen, archers, chariots, horses, infantry, general warriors, standing archers, and kneeling archers.
 There are over 1,300 terracotta warriors and horses, about 80 chariots, and thousands of bronze weapons.
 It can be divided into the following four sections.

-Vault 3 – A command center and the best-preserved
+Vault 3 – A Command Center and the Best-preserved

 Vault 3, the smallest, covers only 50 square meters.
 It’s a command center, consisting of high-ranking officers and a war chariot.

 There is one chariot, along with 4 horses and 68 warriors.
 The battle formation here is different from in the other two pits, with 68 warriors lining the corridor.
-Here there are many well-preserved painted warriors, retaining their original colors from the time of discovery.

 Bronze Chariots and Horses Exhibition Hall

 There are two large-scale bronze chariots and horses here, discovered in 1980.
 They were encased in large wooden coffins for over two thousand years, without any corrosion.
-In October 1983, the exhibition hall was opened for viewing.
+In October 1983, the exhibition hall was opened for visitors.
 The Bronze Chariots and Horses are the biggest ancient items of bronze-ware ever found in the world.

-Popular the Terracotta Army Trips
+Popular Terracotta Army Trips

 Want to get to know the history of China?
 Go to Xi'an.
 Want to get to know about Xi'an?
 Not miss Terracotta Army!
 Please see our more popular trips to explore this ancient wonder: